karx/karx.github.io/SmartBike/Specs/README.md

 ### System Design Document

 The System Design Document is a required document for every project.
-It should include a high level description of why the System Design Document has been created, provide what the new system is intended for or is intended to replace and contain detailed descriptions of the architecture and system components.
+It should include a high-level description of why the System Design Document has been created, provide what the new system is intended for or is intended to replace and contain detailed descriptions of the architecture and system components.

 ### Introduction

 This System Design Document has been created to outline the proposed system design for new SmartBike System (SBS).
-The SBS is intended to help run e-bike renting opertations by Intactual and Instinct E-bikes.
+The SBS is intended to help run e-bike renting operations by Intactual and Instinct E-bikes.
 By designing, testing, and deploying the SBS, Akriya Technologies will improve its capabilities in maintenance management, tracking, and reporting.
 This document and the technical specifications listed herein comply with all Akriya Technologies technical standards and infrastructure.
 Purpose

-The purpose of this System Design Document is to provide a description for how the new SBS will be constructed.
+The purpose of this System Design Document is to provide a description of how the new SBS will be constructed.
 The Systems Design Document was created to ensure that the SBS design meets the requirements specified in the SBS project requirements documentation.
 The System Design Document provides a description of the system architecture, software, hardware, database design, and security.

 ### System Overview

-Based on the market research and breif, we have seen that to run a succesfull e-bike renting solution, we need to focus on customer delight, ease-of use, tracking and reporting.
-The proposed SBS system will utilize our toolkit in hardware and software to provide an solution which will help run and improve the efficiency of an e-bike renting opertation.
+Based on the market research and brief, we have seen that to run a successful e-bike renting solution, we need to focus on customer delight, ease-of-use, tracking, and reporting.
+The proposed SBS system will utilize our toolkit in hardware and software to provide a solution which will help run and improve the efficiency of an e-bike renting operation.

 The SBS system is also compatible with and/or utilizes 3rd party services for services like payments, user authentication, emailing and tracking.
-The SBS system includes 2 user interfaces which will allow end-user experience, tracking, report generation and operational control.
-It will also allow for a realtime reporting and operational infrastucture to exist.
+The SBS system includes 2 user interfaces which will allow end-user experience, tracking, report generation, and operational control.
+It will also allow for real-time reporting and operational infrastructure to exist.

 The new SBS system will provide the following capabilities:

-* Portal to view and maintain current e-bike sytem data.
+* Portal to view and maintain current e-bike system data.
 * End-user experience - Mobile app
     * Andriod + iOS + Web
     * Payment Support